johntrogan/defender-docs/defender-endpoint/linux-installer-script.md

     ```bash
     chmod +x mde_installer.sh
     ```
-3. Execute the installer script with appropriate parameters such as (onboard, channel, realtime protection, etc) based on your requirements.
+3. Execute the installer script with appropriate parameters such as (onboard, channel, real-time protection, etc.) based on your requirements.

 Sample use cases:
-sudo ./mde_installer.sh --install --channel prod --onboard MicrosoftDefenderATPOnboardingLinuxServer.py -- min_req -y
+sudo ./mde_installer.sh--install--channel prod--onboard MicrosoftDefenderATPOnboardingLinuxServer.py--min_req -y

 1. Run an AV detection test to verify that the device is properly onboarded and reporting to the service.
 Perform the following steps on the newly onboarded device: